JimDesu/basis-lang/README.md

 !<>                         ; pure must-fail command, no parameters
 ```

 The mark prefix (`:`, `?`, `!`) inside the angle brackets matches the failure-mark discipline on command names.
 Command-type expressions list types, not parameter names — the `'` writeable marker is postfix on the type itself, marking a slot that must be written by the command.
 Command-typed values may be stored in fields, passed as arguments, captured in lambdas, and bound from method dispatch — they are values like any other, subject to the language's standard mode and ceiling rules.
-The four constructional forms that produce them are §8.
+The three constructional forms that produce them are §8.

 ### 5.9 Aliases